 - Plan for who you want to involve and seek diverse involvement.

 - Commit to building relationships and trust.
-Consider that you might meet people where they are rather than expecting everyone to come to you.
+Consider that you might meet people in their setting.

 - Plan how you will work together.
 Consider what role consumers will play and what level of engagement they will have.
 See Engagement Frameworks resources for more information.